Darby Creek (Pennsylvania): Watershed

 The watershed of Darby Creek has an area of 77.2 sqmi.
 A total of 6.5 sqmi are in Chester County, 4.2 sqmi are in Montgomery County, 60 sqmi are in Delaware County, and 6.5 sqmi are in Philadelphia.
 Darby Creek's watershed is often referred to as the "Darby-Cobbs watershed" since its largest tributary, Cobbs Creek, drains a total area of 22.2 sqmi, or approximately one third of the Darby Creek watershed.
 The watershed is part of the Lower Delaware drainage basin.
 Neighboring major watersheds are Crum Creek to the west and the Schuylkill River to the east.
 The creek serves as the county line between Delaware County and Philadelphia County for a reach of 2 mi.
-The creek's mouth is in the United States Geological Survey quadrangle of Bridgeport.
-However, its source is in the quadrangle of Valley Forge.
+The creek's mouth is situated in the United States Geological Survey quadrangle of Bridgeport; however, its source located is in the quadrangle of Valley Forge.
 The creek also passes through the quadrangles of Lansdowne and Norristown.
 There are 31 municipalities in the watershed, of which 26 are in Delaware County.

-A large part of the watershed of Darby Creek is on developed land, and many suburbs of Philadelphia are in the watershed.
+A large part of the watershed of Darby Creek is located on developed land, with many suburbs of Philadelphia are in the watershed.
 The majority (61%) of the land use is considered residential, while 11% is undeveloped and 10% is open space.
 Of the remaining land, most of it is considered industrial, commercial, and institutional, with 2.45% classified as paved.
 Estimates for the population of the watershed range from 484,000 to 500,000.
 In general, the topography of the watershed consists of rolling land that is densely settled.
 A large undeveloped tract of land owned by the Delaware County Industrial Development Authority is located at the mouth of the creek.

 The developed nature of the watershed of Darby Creek has caused it to be prone to storm surges during rains.
 Substantial amounts of nonpoint source pollution flows into the creek during storm events.
 Additionally, much of the older development in the watershed was built before current environmental regulations were enacted.
 In 2012, an article in The Philadelphia Inquirer stated that Darby Creek "is one of the country's most flood-prone streams, a significant drain on the National Flood Insurance Program, and a national lesson in what can go wrong along a developed waterway."
 A Superfund site known as the Lower Darby Creek Area site is located in the vicinity of the creek.
 This site consists of two landfills.
 Major roads in the watershed include Interstate 95 and Interstate 476.